 Overdeveloped negatives, we all have them hidden away somewhere.
-You know, one of those bullet proof negatives that we look at despairingly knowing it is going to be difficult to print.
+You know, one of those bulletproof negatives that we look at despairingly.
+You know it is going to be difficult to print.
 And this is one of mine, which I have been putting off printing for several decades.
 You only have to see it on the lightbox above, overdeveloped highlights that look almost solid black.
-Its only redeeming feature are reasonable shadow details.
+Its only redeeming feature is reasonable shadow details.

 Shannon National Park – Wista 4×5 field camera – Karri forest

 Step back to the summer of 1986/87.
 I had received my new Wista 4×5 wooden field camera from Zone VI Studios in the US several months earlier and was itching to get out and make some photographs with it.
 Armed with one wide angle lens and 12 sheets of black and white film and a tripod, I headed south to the forests.
 For five or six days I camped within the Shannon National Park, in the heart of the karri forest, one of Australia’s tallest hardwoods.
 The Shannon once had a small townsite and timber mill, which eventually closed around 1968.
 During the early 1980s the area was a flashpoint between the State Government’s Forestry Department and conservationists, who were campaigning for the end to old growth logging.
 Referred to as the Shannon River Basin, it was eventually gazetted as Shannon National Park in 1988.